 -ContentType "application/json"

-Write-Host "Owner assigned successfully." -ForegroundColor Green
+Write-Host "Owner assigned to Blueprint successfully." -ForegroundColor Green

 }